nmkit/nimo-markdown-cv/index.md

 ### __HKSAR Lands Department__  `2018.12 - Now`
 _Estate Surveyor_<br>
-Responsible for the leasing out of government property Utilize property management system, i.e. GPIS, in managing the leasing activities of government property __Penrose__ is a system that automatically visualizes mathematics using two domain-specific languages: __Substance__ and __Style__.
+Responsible for the leasing out of government property<br>
+Utilize property management system, i.e. GPIS, in managing the leasing activities of government property<br>
+__Penrose__ is a system that automatically visualizes mathematics using two domain-specific languages: __Substance__ and __Style__.
 Co-advised by [Jonathan Aldrich](https://www.cs.cmu.edu/~./aldrich/), [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/), [Joshua Sunshine](http://www.cs.cmu.edu/~jssunshi/), and [Katherine Ye](https://www.cs.cmu.edu/~kqy/), I designed and implemented the Style language, and extended the Substance language to support functions and logically quantified statements.

 ### __First Capital Investment Consultant Limited__ `2015.8 - 2018.12`
 _Senior Manager_<br>
 Carry out business and financial asset valuation in support of acquisition, financing and listing project<br>
-For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi
+For example, valuer for the connected transactions between Fantasia (1777.HK) and ColorLife (1778.HK), internal advisor of PT International(0372.HK) in acquiring preference share of a port facilities in Guangxi<br>
-Familiar with Wind financial database
+Familiar with Wind financial database<br>

 ### __CBRE__ `2010.9 - 2015.4`
 _Manager_<br>
-Execute property valuation, market research, investment analysis and other consulting works for Hong Kong and China market Valuation purposes include auditing, financing reporting, investor internal reference, public circular for listed company’s transaction, initial public offering and etc.
+Execute property valuation, market research, investment analysis and other consulting works for Hong Kong and China market <br>
+Valuation purposes include auditing, financing reporting, investor internal reference, public circular for listed company’s transaction, initial public offering and etc<br>
-Conduct various market researches for industry report and consulting works Prepare presentation material and proposal to nurture existing clients and pitch for new jobs
+Conduct various market researches for industry report and consulting works<br>
+Prepare presentation material and proposal to nurture existing clients and pitch for new jobs<br>

 ## Teaching